croedel/MTECmqtt/README.md

 As default, it will connect to your device and retrieve a list of all known Modbus registers in a human readable format.

 By specifying commandline parameters, you can:
-* Toggle between a full export of all registers `-t all` or a subset of the essential ones `-t essential`
+* Specify a register group (e.g. `-g config`) or "all" (`-g all`) to export of all registers
-* Provide a customize list of Modbus registers which you would like to retrieve, e.g. `-r 33000,10105,11000`
+* Provide a customize list of Modbus registers which you would like to retrieve, e.g. `-r "33000,10105,11000"`
 * Request to export CSV instead of human readable (`-c`)
 * Write output to a file (`-f FILENAME`)